ashokgit/uno-card-game/README.md

 - **Performance Tracking**: Level and coin system for progression
 - **Debug Panel**: Real-time game state information for development
 - **Responsive Design**: Works on desktop and mobile devices
+- **Settings Persistence**: Game settings are automatically saved to localStorage
+- **Settings Export/Import**: Backup and share your custom game configurations

 ## 🚀 Getting Started